Root Canal

 Endodontic Presentation

-To provide you with a better understanding of endodontic therapy, we have provided the following multimedia presentation.
-Many common questions pertaining to root canals are discussed.
+To provide you with a better understanding of endodontic procedures, we have provided the following multimedia presentation.
+Many common questions pertaining to root canal therapy are discussed.

 What happens after root canal treatment?